Our 10 Favorite Japanese Restaurants in Miami

 With stunning views of the Miami River, Zuma will always be one of our go-to Japanese hot spots.
 Besides an expansive menu of sushi and sashimi, we can’t get enough of the spicy beef tenderloin glazed with sesame, red chili and sweet soy.
 Oh, and while we’re at it: Put in an order for the miso-marinated black cod.

 Philly’s Michael Schulson adds a contemporary spin to Japanese cuisine through a menu of pastrami bao buns, spicy tuna rice crackers, edamame dumplings with truffle and black cod fried rice with miso caramel.
-Or, try a 10-plate chef’s tasting with dessert.
+Or try the ten-plate chef’s tasting with dessert.
 Either way, we’re pretty sure it’s gonna be delish.

 The high-end tasting menu at this exclusive Brickell Key spot will set you back $220 per person, minimum.
 The tiny restaurant holds only eight diners at a time and offers two seatings per night.
 Each meal starts with the most decadent bento box you’ve ever seen, followed by a never-ending procession of traditional nigiri.

 Makoto Okuwa’s restaurant in Bal Harbour is the sushi standard in Miami.
-Belly up to the sushi bar and watch the chefs prepare your spicy yellowtail with wasabi and avocado—you might be tempted to snatch it right out of their hands.
-(But please don’t because…manners.)
+When you belly up to the sushi bar and see the chefs preparing your spicy yellowtail with wasabi and avocado, you might be tempted to snatch it right out of their hands.
+(But please don’t, because…manners.)

 9700 Collins Ave., Bal Harbour; 305-864-8600 or makotorestaurant.me